catman-1234/multi-wallet-block-fill/README.md

    - Verify funding wallet balance

 2. **Test Timeouts**

    - Default timeout: 1 hour
    - Adjust in test file if needed

+3. **Network Issues**
+   - Verify blocks are being produced on the network before running the test

 ## Security Notes

-- Never commit `.env` file to version control
+- Never commit the `.env` or the generated wallets files to version control
 - Use dedicated testing wallets only
-- Verify blocks are being produced on the network before running the test

 ## License